Find Treatment Centers in Connecticut

 | MAT | 6–24+ months | $5,000–$15,000/yr | Opioid use disorder, relapse prevention |

-Treatment facilities in Connecticut are concentrated in urban areas, with Bridgeport leading with 50 centers, followed by Middletown (15) and Stamford (14).
+Treatment facilities in Connecticut are concentrated in urban areas, with New Haven leading with 21 centers, followed by Hartford (16) and Bridgeport (16).
 For residents in rural areas, telehealth addiction counseling and out-of-area programs provide alternatives.
 Browse our full Connecticut directory to filter by city, treatment type, and insurance accepted.

 Check Your Insurance Coverage in Connecticut